 OVERVIEW

-Afterwards, go up the road to the Cross of the Shad. (‘shad’ is a shed in Yola dialect).
-The shad was erected over a large stone that once lay here.
+Returning to the Cross of the Shad, take a moment to absorb the view across the lake to the sea.
+The shad (‘shad’ is a shed in Yola dialect) was erected over a large stone that once lay here.
 Secret masses were held at the stone in the open air during the Penal times when celebrating mass was forbidden.

 HIGHLIGHTS / PLACES OF INTEREST